Instructional Leadership, emphasis: K-12 School Leadership (MEd)

 Our Flagstaff campus also houses five different programs and several partners that support NAU’s Native American goal.

-The Native American Cultural Center (NACC) is the central hub for Native American and Indigenous activities.
+The Center for Native American and Indigenous Futures (CNAIF) is the central hub for Native American and Indigenous activities.
 They provide resources to the campus community and local organizations.

 Institute for Native-serving Educators